Zayeer-S/LuckyNest/README.txt

+# LuckyNest
-# LuckyNest is a guest and property management system that was made to streamline administrative tasks for Ms. Lucky.
-The system provides guest and property management functionalites for the owner/admins and provides meal plan and laundry slot purchases and notifications for guests.
+LuckyNest is a guest and property management system that was made to streamline administrative tasks for Ms. Lucky.
+The system provides guest and property management functionalities for the owner/admins and provides meal plan and laundry slot purchases and notifications for guests.

+## Stack:
-## Stack: PHP, MySQL, JS, HTML and CSS.
+PHP, MySQL, JS, HTML and CSS.

 ## Key Features:
 1. **Complete property management** (including advanced DatePickers)